 One could easily have seen Lucius and Arthur being the pre-eminent Gryffindor/Slytherin rivals of their mutual years at Hogwarts (with Arthur narrowly beating Lucius out for the honor of being Head Boy.)
 The alternate, and, actually rather more widespread fanon theory placed Malfoy in the same year as Severus Snape.

 Well, neither of these readings turned out to be correct.
 In OotP Lucius Malfoy was stated in a Daily Prophet article to be 41 years old in the Autumn that his son Draco was appointed a Slytherin 5th year Prefect (1995).
-Given the ages of his oldest sons (now believed to have been at least 21 and 23 at that point), Arthur Weasley is bound to be at least a few years older than Lucius.
+Given the ages of the oldest Weasley sons (now believed to have been at least 21 and 23 at that point), Arthur Weasley is bound to be at least a few years older than Lucius.

 It is still quite evident that the two of them share a long and acrimonious history, however.
 And their time at Hogwarts would have overlapped.
 I cannot really see Arthur Weasley throwing a punch at a man who was either very much older, or very much younger than himself.

 Another indication of some kind of personal history is the fact that Draco starts spitting slurs at the whole Weasley tribe the minute he lays eyes on Ron on the Hogwarts express all the way back in PS/SS, which by the internal timeline of the series took place in 1991.
-This had to come from somewhere.
+That had to come from somewhere.

 We have absolutely no reason to suppose that the Burrow is located anywhere that the Malfoys would be required to have any interaction with the Weasleys, so it is unlikely that Draco had ever seen Ron before.
 And, now that we know that Arthur was one of only three brothers (and no sisters), the contempt for the Weasley’s large family had to have been deliberately aimed at Arthur’s family rather than that of his parents’.